Olga Skabeyeva: Early life and education

-Skabeyeva was born in 1984 in Volzhsky, Volgograd Oblast, Russian SFSR, Soviet Union.
-At first, she studied at a private Russian-American school, and then moved to a general secondary school, from which she graduated with honors.
+Skabeyeva was born in 1984 in Volzhsky, in the Volgograd Oblast of the Soviet Union.
+At first, she studied at a private Russian-American school, from which she graduated with honors.

 In the tenth grade, she decided to become a journalist.
 She studied at the Faculty of Journalism at Saint Petersburg State University, where she graduated from with honors in 2008.
 Her journalistic career began at a local newspaper.

 Career

 Skabeyeva rose to prominence in 2012–2013 with her coverage of the Pussy Riot trial, the concurrent surge in anti-government rallies and subsequent criminal investigations into the activities of Russian opposition supporters.
 Her critical reports of the Russian opposition prompted TV critic Irina Petrovskaya to describe her as a member of Russian state TV's "special operation forces", and her tone as "prosecutorial and accusatory".

 Since 2015–2016, Skabeyeva has hosted the author's program Vesti.doc on the Russia-1 state TV channel.
 Since 12 September 2016, together with husband Yevgeny Popov, she has hosted the 60 Minut (60 minutes), a social and political talk show on Russia-1, billed as a discussion program on high-profile topics.

 In 2018, Skabeyeva was involved in an attempt to discredit the British investigation into the poisoning of Sergei and Yulia Skripal.
 Her television program said the Skripal poisoning case was 'an elaborate British plot to smear Russia'.